 Leadership, accountability and coordination are fundamental in order to prevent and respond to sexual exploitation and abuse on the ground.
 Inter-agency PSEA networks, led by dedicated inter-agency coordinators, have proven to be effective mechanisms to champion efforts to address SEA in-country.

-- Improve access to quality assistance
+- Access to quality information and assistance

 Humanitarian actors have a fundamental responsibility to ensure victims of SEA have access to timely, quality and survivor-centred assistance offered through specialized gender-based violence (GBV) support services.
 GBV case management services constitute a critical and life-saving primary entry point for survivors of GBV, including SEA, to receive immediate and longer-term support.
 This requires sustained investment in assistance to ensure that services meet the unique needs of survivors of GBV, including SEA, on the ground.

-- Strengthen coordination and cooperation
+- Strengthen coordination and coherence

 Inter-agency cooperation forms the backbone of all PSEAH work.
 An effective and structured response must bring together a range of actors from within and outside the United Nations system, including civil society, affected communities and governments.
 It is critical that these groups are at the table in order to promote a truly victim-centred approach to PSEAH.